PGSSoft/gimBUS/README.md

 ```java
 EventBus eventBus = new EventBus();
 ```
-* Register any class as subscriber, mark receiver methods with `@Subscribe` annotation:
+* Register any object as subscriber, mark receiver methods with `@Subscribe` annotation:
 ```java
 someMethod(){
     ...